ILostMyRumHam/p5.js-sketches/README.md

 You can use the code snippets either by directly copying them into the p5 web editor
 > Link: https://editor.p5js.org/

-Or by setting p5.js in your Integrated Development Environment
+Or by setting up p5.js in your Integrated Development Environment
 > Link: https://p5js.org/tutorials/setting-up-your-environment/